 The first mobile analytics mistake you need to avoid: mixing installations up with registrations.
 They are two very different metrics and, in fact, they tend not to match.
 This happens for two reasons:

-When analyzing user activity data, we start leaving behind the world of mere metrics, and enter into the world of KPIs, which can truly provide you with valuable information to guide your business decisions.
+When analyzing user activity data, we start leaving behind the world of mere metrics and enter into the world of KPIs, which can truly provide you with valuable information to guide your business decisions.
 Here are the user activity metrics you must not lose sight of:

 - Active Users.
-Normally, this number is measured over a certain period of time: the most common being daily, weekly and monthly active users.
+Normally, this number is measured over a certain period of time: the most common being daily, weekly, and monthly active users.
 If all of your users were to use your app every day of the month, then your number of daily active users would be the same as your monthly active users....
 But alas, real life tends to be slightly more challenging than that.

 - Frequency of use.
 This metric is very important to measure how much people actually interact with your app.
 You can also calculate the engagement rate by dividing the daily active users by the monthly active users.
-For example, if your daily audience is of 100, and your monthly 500, your engagement rate would be 20%, although it is important to keep in mind that this isn’t uniform.
+For example, if your daily audience is 100, and your monthly 500, your engagement rate would be 20%, although it is important to keep in mind that this isn’t uniform.

 - Retention Rate.
-This figure measures the frequency with which users return to use the app again.
+This figure measures the frequency users return to use the app again.
 It is normally measured over a period of time: two days, a week, two weeks or a month.
 It is very important and particularly relevant for financial planning in mobile marketing.